Explaining every facet of the gospel for every part of our lives.

 What to Bring

 Yourself, a friend, and a Bible.
-The Church in DeKalb uses the English Standard Version for preaching and teaching.
-Free copies of the ESV are available in the pews of every service.
+The church in DeKalb uses the English Standard Version for preaching and teaching.
+Free copies of the ESV are made available in the bookshelf next to the sound booth.

 The Gospel is for Kids Too!